STAN-UAntwerp/robpy/README.md

   :target: https://scikit-learn.org/

 **Robpy** is a Python module for robust statistical methods built on top of scikit-learn and SciPy and is distributed under the MIT License.
+The project was started in 2023 by Tim Verdonck, Jakob Raymaekers, Thomas Servotte & Thomas Decorte at the University of Antwerp, imec IDLab.
+See the `About us <https://scikit-learn.org/dev/about.html#authors>`__ page for more information.
+The project is currently maintained by a the same team.

 Learn more about the various functionalities and methods at: URL